Visa policy of the Central African Republic: Visa exemption

+According to the UAE Ministry of Foreign Affairs website, United Arab Emirates nationals can obtain a visa upon arrival.

 Transit

 Passengers with a confirmed onward ticket for a flight on the same aircraft to a third country.
 They must stay in the aircraft or in the international transit area of the airport and have documents required for the next destination.